 Stop this from counting or comparing when active, remove from it all the associated handlers if any, and release as many of its resources as possible back to the system.
 Every method invoked on a Timer that has been destroyed will throw IllegalStateException.

 bindTo(String)

-public void bindTo(String happening) throws UnsupportedOperationException
+public void bindTo(String happening) throws UnsupportedOperationException happening to which to bind

 Description Should not be called.